 The petite yet powerful “Add to Basket” button has emerged as the holy grail of retail.
 Why?
 It means Amazon’s mysterious algorithm selects your company among competing rivals who sell similar goods.
 Your company gets pushed to the top of the visibility ranking, dramatically improving your likelihood of converting online browsers into buyers.

 That’s why every successful e-commerce strategy simply must include Amazon because, “You can’t ignore a channel which has so much reach.”
 It’s a lucrative opportunity, yet it can be stressful because there’s so much competition.
-You want to win sales – without compromising excess profit margin.
+You want to win sales – without compromising excess profit margin with Amazon repricer.

 Sellers need to focus on overall value (not just price)